-According to the BLS, the medial annual wage for these professionals was $35,300 as of June 2020.
-Salary ranges can vary based on location, number of years in your profession and certifications.
+According to the BLS, the median annual wage for these professionals was $36,740 or $17.66 per hour as of May 2021.
+Salary ranges can vary based on location, the number of years in your profession, and certifications.
 They can also differ based on industry.
-For instance, some top industries offer a higher medial salary.
-Typically working in a hospital will get you an annual salary of $38,310.
+For instance, some top industries offer a higher median salary.
+Typically working in a hospital will get you an annual salary of $38,270.

 Pharmacy Technician Job Growth Projections and Forecast

 How fast is the Pharmacy Technician field growing?
 According to the BLS, employment of pharmacy technicians is projected to grow 5% from 2021 to 2031, which is faster than the average for all occupations.